Rohan graduated from the University of Tasmania in 2004 with a combined degree in Economics & Law with first class honours in law.

 In 2005 he completed a Graduate Certificate of Legal Practice and was admitted as a legal practitioner.
 Upon his admission he spent a year as Associate to the Honourable Justice Crawford of the Supreme Court of Tasmania.

-Rohan has been a legal practitioner at Douglas and Collins in Launceston since August 2006 and became a principal of the firm in January 2013.
+Rohan has been a legal practitioner at Douglas and Collins in Launceston since August 2006 and became Principal of the firm in January 2013.

 He practices in civil and criminal litigation.
-He has been a member of the Council of the Law society since 2010 and has recently been appointed to the Executive
+He has been a member of the Council of the Law society since 2010.

 In addition to practice Rohan is currently;